tinko26/ao/docs/environment/index.md

 ## Function Pointer Types

-Function pointers enable the selection of a thread of execution or callback to be executed at runtime, which is essential for implementing operating system services.
+Using function pointers, a function to be executed can be chosen at runtime rather than compile time.
+In general, this supports abstraction.
 The following modules define commonplace function pointer types.

 | Module | |
 |--------|-|